 This is an opportunity provided by the Rural Poverty and Agriculture programme: Find out more

-This should not be seen as a one-off workshop; indeed, we would expect all journalists who are selected to attend to pursue stories along these issues in their home countries after the workshop.
+This should not be seen as a one-off event.
+We expect all journalists who attend to pursue stories on these issues in their home countries after the workshop.
+We will also be offering some selected participants a small grant and assistance from TRF mentors to support the pursuit of those stories.

 Who Can Apply